sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 # Opening a HTML File with Chrome

-Without a browser, you won't be able to see how the browser displays your code.
+Without a web browser, you won't be able to see how your web page looks (how the code is displayed.)
 While we're coding, we'll keep our `index.html` file open along-side in a browser to see our changes as they're made.

 > [action]
 >